Universal Translation Services

 A person who performs this work is called a translator.
 To become a translator an individual has to complete specialized training in both the source and target languages, either through formal education or on-the-job experience.

 Many translators specialize in one field such as law or international trade.
-Certification status varies with each country and also per company within each country but ATA certified translators are widely recognized to have met industry standards for competence and reliability.
+Certification status varies by country and company, but ATA-certified translators widely meet industry standards for competence and reliability.

 Some people use translation companies like Language Service Providers (LSP) because they provide multiple types of translation services under one roof.